vuebeijing/vue-press/blog/_posts/2019-11-24-vue-beijing-vue-basics-pt-2.md

 Let's code up that restaurant card component and use two new directives in doing so:
 - V-show
-NOTE: If this works well with the created components, let's go through it, otherwise not.
+NOTE: If this works with the created components, let's go through it, otherwise not.